Apostles' Creed

 The Apostles' Creed (Latin: Symbolum Apostolorum or Symbolum Apostolicum), sometimes titled the Apostolic Creed or the Symbol of the Apostles, is a Christian creed or "symbol of faith".

-"Its title is first found c.390 (Ep.
+"Its title is first found c.
+390 (Ep.
 42.5 of Ambrose). ...
 Th[e present] form seems to have had a Hispano-Gallic origin ...".
 The creed most likely originated as a development of the Old Roman Symbol: the old Latin creed of the 4th century.
-It has been used in the Latin liturgical rites since the 8th century and, by extension, in the various modern branches of Western Christianity, including the modern liturgy and catechesis of Catholicism, Evangelical Lutheranism, Reformed (Continental Reformed, Presbyterian, Congregationalist, Calvinistic Methodist and Reformed Baptist traditions), Moravianism, Anglicanism and Methodism.
+It has been used in the Latin liturgical rites since the 8th century and, by extension, in the various modern branches of Western Christianity, including the modern liturgy and catechesis of Roman Catholicism, Evangelical Lutheranism, Reformed (Continental Reformed, Presbyterian, Congregationalist, Calvinistic Methodist and Reformed Baptist traditions), Moravianism, Anglicanism and Methodism.

-It is shorter than the full Niceno-Constantinopolitan Creed adopted in 381, but it is still explicitly trinitarian in structure, with sections affirming belief in God the Father, God the Son, and God the Holy Spirit.
+It is shorter than the full Niceno-Constantinopolitan Creed adopted in 381, but it is explicitly trinitarian in structure, with sections affirming belief in God the Father, God the Son, and God the Holy Spirit.
 It does not address some Christological issues defined in the Nicene Creed.
-It thus says nothing explicitly about the divinity of either Jesus or the Holy Spirit.
+It says nothing explicitly about the divinity of Jesus or the Holy Spirit.
 For this reason, it was held to predate the Nicene Creed in medieval Latin tradition.

 The expression "Apostles' Creed" is first mentioned in a letter from the Synod of Milan dated AD 390, referring to a belief at the time that each of the Twelve Apostles contributed an article to the twelve articles of the creed.